cisagov/manage.get.gov/docs/operations/runbooks/downtime_incident_management.md

 # Downtime Incident Management Runbook

  Our team has agreed upon steps for handling incidents that cause our site to go offline or become unusable for users.
-For this document, an incident refers to one in which manage.get.gov is offline or displaying error 400/500 HTTP errors on all pages and is caused by a critical bug in our code, not to be confused with a security incident.
-This document should not be used for security incident response.
+For this document, an incident refers to one in which manage.get.gov is offline or displaying error 400/500 HTTP errors on all pages.
+However, for this document to apply the cause of the problem must be a critical bug in our code or one of our providers having an outage, not to be confused with a cyber security incident.
+This document should not be used in response to any type of cyber security incident.

 ## Response management rules